 Employee Assistance Program (EAP)

 To assist employees (or their household members) who may be experiencing difficulties, the Bank contracts with an EAP to provide free and confidential services such as counseling for individuals, couples, adolescents, children or the entire family.
 The EAP also offers stress management techniques and drug and alcohol abuse counseling with referrals to treatment programs in the employee’s local area.
 The EAP’s work/life services produce resources listings, print literature and helpful referrals that assist with locating child care, elder care and legal services.

 Tuition and Educational Reimbursement

-Full-time and part-time employees with at least six months of continuous satisfactory performance may apply for tuition reimbursement.
+Full-time and part-time employees with satisfactory performance may apply for tuition reimbursement.
 To be eligible for reimbursement, courses must be related to Bank work.
 All courses that are part of a degree requirement will be eligible for reimbursement, if the degree is related to Bank business and the degree program is from an accredited institution.
 Each calendar year, undergraduate courses can be reimbursed at 100 percent up to $7,000; graduate courses can be reimbursed at 100 percent up to a maximum of $10,000.
 Reimbursement is prorated for part-time employees.

 Biological and adoptive mothers are eligible for up to 8 weeks of paid parental leave, and biological and adoptive fathers up to 2 weeks of paid parental leave, for the birth or adoption of a child.
 Additional leave may be paid using accrued leave or unpaid.

 Employees who adopt children are eligible for reimbursement of up to $5,000 per year for qualified adoption expenses.
 This benefit is intended to support employees who choose to have families by adoption, and provides them with a financial benefit similar to that provided under our medical plans for employees who have families by childbirth.

 Back-Up Child Care & Elder/Adult Care

 The Bank provides emergency back-up child care to assist employees who are primary child care providers (whether parents or grandparents) of children 2 months to 13 years of age.
-The Bank contacts with Bright Horizons Family Solutions at One Financial Center, which is conveniently located across the street from the Bank.
+The Bank contacts with Bright Horizons at One Financial Center, which is conveniently located across the street from the Bank.

 Health and Wellness Center